 One of the greatest gems in Gatlinburg is our Arts & Crafts Community.
 Over 100 artists are located throughout the area and not only have galleries, but are often onsite sharing their beautiful gifts with guests as they stop by.
 Speaking with the artists, visiting the studios, and supporting their efforts is an excellent way to learn about the local culture, history of the Smoky Mountains, and enjoy your time in Gatlinburg.

 4. Visit the Salt & Pepper Museum

 A very unique and affordable place to visit in Gatlinburg is the Salt & Pepper Shaker Museum.
 Trust me, it’s far more amazing than it sounds.
 Check it out the next time you’re in town!
 You won’t be disappointed!

 5. Window Shop and Experience the Donut Friar

 Are you ready to plan your trip to Gatlinburg?
 Stay at Our Downtown Gatlinburg Hotel and you’ll be able to enjoy an affordable vacation as well as a quality stay at one of the top lodging destinations in the Smokies.
-Click Here to browse our guest rooms.
+Browse through our rooms to start planning your vacation today!